-Move over big pharma.
-When it comes to improving the lives of patients with chronic diseases like type-2 diabetes and heart failure, the pharmaceutical industry is playing an ever smaller role.
-New blockbuster drugs are the lifeblood for pharmaceutical companies.
-Traditionally, they spend big advertising dollars to create consumer awareness with the goal of influencing drug choice.
+When it comes to improving the lives of patients with chronic illnesses like type-2 diabetes and heart disease, the pharmaceutical industry is playing an ever smaller role.
+New blockbuster drugs are the lifeblood of pharmaceutical companies.
+Traditionally, they spend significant advertising dollars to create consumer awareness with the goal of influencing drug choices.
 But when it comes to innovation for major chronic conditions like type 2 diabetes and heart disease, pharma companies need a lifeline.

 There’s nothing really new coming down the pharma pipeline for diabetes or heart disease – I mean really NEW.
 Sure, there are some combination therapies and long-acting injectables that have proven effective, but looking at the big picture, over the next 5-10 years, only 4% of drugs in the pipeline are for diabetes, and the likelihood of them getting to market is slimmer than slim.
 The scenario is similar for heart disease.

 So where’s the opportunity for innovation?
 And who’s driving it?